Jerry Robertson (racing driver): NASCAR

 Robertson ran eight races in the Craftsman Truck Series between 1996 and 2001.

-In 2005, he joined the upstart Furniture Row Racing team and ran ten races in their No. 78 car.
-Robertson's best race finish came that year when he finished 22nd in the Ameriquest 300 at Auto Club Speedway.
+In 2005, Robertson joined the upstart Furniture Row Racing team and ran ten races in their No. 78 car.
+His best race finish came that year when he finished 22nd in the Ameriquest 300 at Auto Club Speedway.
 He also made his Nextel Cup Series debut that year for Furniture Row at Phoenix, finishing 41st after suffering an engine failure.
 Robertson was expected to run more Cup races for Furniture Row in 2006.
 However, without a guarantee of qualifying for races, the inexperienced Robertson was scaled back to run mostly Busch Series races for the team, which were his last NASCAR starts, while Cup Series veteran driver Kenny Wallace drove the team's Cup car.

 Although Robertson did not find a NASCAR ride for the 2007 and 2008 seasons, he continued to race locally.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)